Modelling of pressure drop in periodic square-bar packed beds: Numerical model

 The native geometric–algebraic multigrid (GAMG) solver was predominantly used for the pressure equation in both steady and unsteady simulations.
 However, for rotation angles of $5^\circ$, $10^\circ$, $15^\circ$ and $20^\circ$, at high $\mathrm{Re}_\mathrm{p}$, the preconditioned conjugate gradient (PCG) method was used instead due to convergence difficulties.
 The PBiCGStab method with the DILU preconditioner was applied to the velocity equation in all cases.

-Each module was meshed separately, resulting in the grids for each geometry consisting of a number of separate regions, which were connected through a non-conformal coupling (NCC) mesh interface \citep{greenshields2024}, which joins the overlapping cells and imposes wall boundary conditions otherwise.
+Each module was meshed separately, resulting in the grids for each geometry consisting of a number of separate regions, which were connected through a non-conformal coupling (NCC) mesh interface \citep{greenshields2024}, which creates new set of faces at the intersections of overlapping faces on the coupled patches.
+These intersection faces become part of the finite volume mesh on both sides of the interface, ensuring that the mesh is topologically closed.
+As a consequence, conservation of mass and momentum is maintained by the standard finite volume discretisation, without any additional correction.
+The coupling is fully conservative and formally second-order accurate.

+As with standard unstructured finite volume discretisation such boundary condition can still result in a decrease of the overall accuracy or convergence order, resulting from potentially high non-orthogonality and skewness of coupled faces, requiring detailed monitoring of the NCC regions.
+For some of the considered geometries, we have observed that the use of NCC conditioners led to the presence of pressure oscillations near the coupled boundaries.
+As their presence did not impede convergence and subsequent refinements near the coupled regions did not contribute to a significant change in averaged results (e.g., relative change of friction factor below 2\%), we have deemed the accuracy offered by NCC acceptable.

 Side walls of the module were treated as no-slip boundaries with standard zero Neumann boundary conditions for pressure.
 The top and bottom boundaries of each geometry were also treated using NCC interface, imposing periodic boundary conditions to replicate an infinitely repeating porous structure.

 An unstructured mesh was employed for all cases, generated using Gmsh \citep{geuzaine2009}, with prism cells near the corners of smaller void spaces.

 Sensitivity of the results to the chosen resolution was evaluated using three different meshes without refinement (see \cref{app:VerificationMeshSensitivity} for details).
 For the steady-state simulations, a medium-resolution mesh comprising approximately 1 million cells per module was selected.
 Depending on the rotation angle, this configuration produced a maximum non-orthogonality of $\SI{60}{\degree}$ (with an average of \SI{9.55}{\degree}) and a maximum skewness of 0.84.
 As an example, a mesh with a rotation angle of $\SI{50}{\degree}$ is shown in \cref{fig:angle50Mesh}.